In What Way Does Plant Nutrition Differ From Human Nutrition

 Micronutrients

 Both plants and humans require micronutrients in smaller quantities.
 Plants need iron, magnesium, and zinc for enzyme activation and chlorophyll synthesis.
 Humans rely on vitamins and minerals like vitamin C, calcium, and iron for immune function, bone health, and oxygen transport.
-Even so, the specific roles and interactions of these micronutrients vary significantly between the two kingdoms.
+Still, the specific roles and interactions of these micronutrients vary significantly between the two kingdoms.

 Absorption and Utilization Mechanisms